EMDR Therapy in Charlotte, NC

 Treating Post-Traumatic Stress Disorder

-EMDR helps you heal from traumatic events and stop reliving painful past memories in order to experience life in the present.
-Upon completion of successful EMDR treatment, you will still remember what happened, yet you will not be overwhelmed with painful emotions or physical sensations when recalling memories of the incident.
+After successful EMDR therapy treatment, you will still remember what happened, yet you will not be overwhelmed with painful emotions or physical sensations when recalling memories of the traumatic experience.

 We can often know something in our rational mind, yet not believe it in our body at the same time.
 Our unconscious beliefs are often driving our behavior.
 This is one of many reasons why somatic therapy that examines the connection between the body and mind, such as EMDR is so effective.